kodingGeek/sabpaisa-tokenization-backend/DEPLOYMENT-GUIDE.md

 ## 🛠️ Troubleshooting

-### DNS Not Resolving:
+### ALB Not Accessible:
-- Check if Route53 hosted zone ID is configured in GitHub secrets
+- Check if ALB is healthy in AWS console
-- DNS propagation can take 5-10 minutes
+- Verify security groups allow HTTP traffic on port 80
-- Verify ALB is healthy in AWS console
+- Check if target groups have healthy targets

 ### Backend Can't Connect to Database:
 - Check CloudWatch logs for connection errors